The History of Miragoâne

 Miragoâne has deep historical roots dating back to the pre-Columbian era.
 Originally, it was part of a region known as Zui, which was later integrated into the Caciquat of Xaragua, one of the five major chiefdoms (caciquats) of the Taíno civilization in Hispaniola.
 Xaragua was renowned for its advanced society, flourishing agriculture, and strong leadership, particularly under the rule of Queen Anacaona.

-During the colonial period, Miragoâne developed into a significant port town, playing a key role in trade and commerce.
-Over the centuries, it has maintained its importance as a strategic and economic center in the southern region of Haiti.
+During the later colonial period, Miragoâne developed into a significant port town, playing a key role in trade and commerce.
+Over the centuries, it has maintained its importance as a strategic and economic center in the southern region of Hispaniola.

 Miragoâne Today: The Capital of the New Xaragua